 - Service Catalog Managed Applications

-With service catalog managed applications, organizations can easily create a catalogue of approved solutions for Azure.
+With service catalog managed applications, organizations can easily create a catalog of approved solutions for Azure.
 Maintaining such a catalog allows you to ensure compliance with certain organizational standards while still offering great solutions for the organization.

 This also makes it a solution especially preferred by central IT teams for enterprise organizations.